ietf-wg-alto/draft-alto-oam-yang/appendix.md

      WG List:  <alto@ietf.org>";

   description
-    "This YANG module defines all the configured and operational parameters of the administrated ALTO server instance.
+    "This YANG module defines an example of the extended ALTO server discovery manners for IRR and PeeringDB.

      Copyright (c) 2022 IETF Trust and the persons identified as authors of the code.
 All rights reserved.